aditrioka/hyperskill-bill-splitter/README.md

+# Bill Splitter

-This is the *Bill Splitter* project I made myself.
+Welcome to **Bill Splitter**!
+This is a practical project I created to simplify bill splitting among friends.

+## Project Overview
-<p>Everyone likes eating out with friends.
-The more friends, the better, but the bill time is always a bummer, to say the least.
-Why not develop a tool to keep the fun alive and make sure that everyone pays an equal amount.</p><br/><br/>Learn more at <a href="https://hyperskill.org/projects/175?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=project-card">https://hyperskill.org/projects/175</a>
+Everyone loves eating out with friends, and the more friends, the better.
+But when it comes to splitting the bill, things can get tricky.
+This tool ensures everyone pays an equal share, keeping the fun alive and avoiding any awkwardness.

-Here's the link to the project: https://hyperskill.org/projects/175
+## Features
+- User-friendly input for bill amounts and number of people
+- Automatic calculation of equal shares
+- Simple and efficient design

+## Learn More
+This project is part of the [JetBrains Academy Introduction to Python Track](https://hyperskill.org/courses/6-introduction-to-python).

+## Project Link
+Access the project details here: [Project Page](https://hyperskill.org/projects/175)

+## About Me
-Check out my profile: https://hyperskill.org/profile/612562442
+Check out my profile on JetBrains Academy: [My Profile](https://hyperskill.org/profile/612562442)